malindakpt/school-management/README.md

 ## Notes

-Unit Tests are not added only for</br>
+Unit Tests are not added for :</br>
 data.service</br>
 filter.component</br></br>
 With the provided data structure, some students are assigned to more than 1 class.
 Therefore relavant class of such test result cannot be determined.</br> </br>